What is in this leaflet

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

-- Dry mouth, mouth ulcers, thirst, bad taste
+- Dry mouth, sore mouth, thirst, changes to taste

 - Burping or belching, indigestion, stomach pain, nausea, vomiting,